 Making the decision to get sober can be a scary one.
 People tell stories and you hear rumors, but you don’t know what’s true.
 You may have hundreds of questions and not know where to turn.
 And if you do need detox, the whole process can be confusing.

 Instead of getting lost in the shuffle, here are the most common detox questions and the answers you’re looking for.

 Contact Detox.com now to find detox centers in your area!

 You may not know if you need detox to get into drug and alcohol addiction treatment, and some people say you always need it while others say only IV drug users should go.
 Here’s the truth about who needs detox: If you go through withdrawal when you stop using drugs or alcohol and you’re currently using, then you need detox.

 This is especially true if you’re using heroin, prescription pain pills, alcohol, or benzodiazepines like Valium or Xanax.
 These drugs have cause severe withdrawal symptoms and some of them can be life threatening.
 Yet in detox, your withdrawal symptoms are monitored by medical staff and prescription medication may be available to help you deal with the uncomfortable side effects of drug or alcohol withdrawal.

-If you’re in need of drug and alcohol addiction treatment, call 800-483-2193 today to immediately talk to someone who can help you start the path to recovery.
+If you’re in need of drug and alcohol addiction treatment, call 866-351-3840(Who Answers?) today to immediately talk to someone who can help you start the path to recovery.